 Students who are interested in freshwater ecology/spatial ecology/genomics are encouraged to contact me.
 Opportunities exist to learn field research skills, molecular laboratory techniques and statistical modeling with R.

-I have several projects running and I am actively recruiting master and doctoral students via the master and doctoral course by the UCSC, both to start in early-middle 2026.
+I have several projects running, and I am actively recruiting master's and doctoral students via the master and doctoral course by the UCSC, both to start in early-mid 2027.
 Scholarships are available for potential candidates.

-Excellent opportunity to gain experience in the research working industry.
-We are interested in obtaining information on genetic admixture and population genetics of colonies of bees in Chile.
+We are interested in obtaining information on genetic admixture and population genetics of fish communities in Chile.

-Phylogenomics and species distribution linking with the evolutionary history formation of South America.
-An exciting project that mixes evolution and history.
+Phylogenomics and species distribution linking with the evolutionary history.
+An exciting project that mixes biology and medicine.

-You will learn, genomics wet lab, bioinformatics, molecular clock, phylogenomics
+You will learn genomics, wet lab, bioinformatics, molecular clock, and phylogenomics

 I will welcome inquiries about postdoctoral projects in our research group.
 If the research in the lab is a good fit for you, please email me with your CV and short summary of your interest.
 We can develop collaborative projects through postdoctoral fellowships, such as Fondecyt fellowship.